abhishekbalu/quadcopter/README.md

 **Finally bolt the nut firmly with pliers and you are done.** When using the quadcopter, remain clear of propeller arc and wear eye and hand protection.

+## 19 - How to boot and get everything ready
+  - Remove all USB connections
+  - Connect the battery
+  - Wait for NVidia to boot up
+  - Connect all USB connections
+  - To fly, reboot the PX4 by pressing the small button on the side with a pencil or with the toothpick that is under one of the ESCs
+  - Turn the RC on
+  - Arm the quad (press the LED)
+  - Run your launch files

-8 - How to charge the batteries
+## 20 - How to charge the batteries
-Connections:
+ - Connections:
    - Turn on the Charging station by flipping the switch on the power supply
    - Connect the red T plug to the charging station
    - Connect the white voltage balancer to the charging station

-Settings:
+ - Settings:
    - Select the type of battery, change type with the Batt.
 Type button and confirm with Enter
    - Confirm the Charging Station is on Charge mode, by using Dec and Inc buttons to select it
    - Press Enter to select the charging amperage and Enter again to confirm
    - Select the end voltage and confirm it with Enter

-Charging:
+ - Charging:
    - Press and Hold the Enter Button
    - Check if the selected number of battery’s cell is equal to the number of cell read by the station
    - Press Enter to start the charging process
    - Each press of the Dec. button cycles the status of the charging screen
    - Pressing the Inc. change the screen to display the actual voltage of each battery's cell

-9 - How to setup Wifi with the USB ASUS dongles:
+## 21 - How to setup wifi with the USB ASUS Wifi dongles:
  - Download driver from [here](https://github.com/codeworkx/rtl8812au_asus)
  - Add ```CONFIG_PLATFORM_TEGRA_K1 = y``` to the Makefile on platform related; make sure all other platforms are set as ```=n```
  - After I386 make rules, add: